skyportal/skyportal/doc/setup.md

  _If you already had NGINX installed, you may need to uninstall it first with `brew unlink nginx`._ Otherwise, you can install NGINX normally with `brew install nginx`.

 Finally, install these compression libraries.
-These are needed in order to install the Python dependency `tables` later on:
+These are needed in order to install the Python dependency `tables` later on.
+After installation, Homebrew will display paths to each library.
+Be sure to save these paths, as they’ll be needed later to set environment variables.
 ```
 brew install hdf5 c-blosc lzo bzip2
 ```